Wills: What a Last Will And Testament Should Include And Estate Mistakes to Avoid

 Living Will

 A living will empowers you to have a say in your medical care even when you cannot express your wishes.
 This legal document provides guidance to healthcare professionals on how you want to be treated during emergency situations or when you are unable to communicate your preferences.
-Also referred to as an advance directive, a living will ensures your healthcare decisions align with your values and desires.

 What is a Codicil?